 Parenting has responsibilities attached.

-One of those is to ensure the safety of your children and their eduction into the world so they can, one day, stand on their own.
+One of those is to ensure the safety of your children and their education in the world so they can, one day, stand on their own.

-This is safety and this is education so buckle up parents - did you take your puppies out to properly socialise them?
+This is safety and this is education so buckle up parents – did you take your puppies out to properly socialize them?